rafalkapusta/ratebeerapp/README.md

 ////////////////////////////////////////////////////////////////////////

-Simple App developed with React and firebase.
+Simple web app developed with React and Firebase.

 In order to use its features you have to log in via google account.

-When logged you can rate beer ,add new beer to firebase, remove beer from firebase and search firebese for prevviously added beers.
+When logged you can rate beer ,add new beers, remove them or search firebase for previously added beers.

-Search query can be beer name, brewery name, or style of beer (for example ipa).
+Search query can be beer name, brewery name, or style of a beer.

 ![Rate beer app demo](rateBeer.gif)